One minute review

 The Samsung AU9000 TV has its flaws.
 During testing, we were struck by its lack of out-and-out brightness at times.
 Sound can sometimes be a bit vague and there are visible difficulties when it comes to upscaling low-resolution content.
 But most of the time, you’ll just sit and revel in the brilliantly accomplished image from a screen that’s far more slender than you might have imagined.

 It’s not perfect at such a low price: sound is the very definition of ‘dull’ and it can act up when asked to do a big upscaling job.
 Take a look at our best Samsung TVs guide for our top recommendations.
-Or, if you’re not wedded to Samsung, read our roundup of the best TVs you can buy right now.
+The Samsung BU8500 is certainly an alternative to consider, this newer TV is also fairly affordable and offers a great 4K picture performance and a slim design.
+If you’re not wedded to Samsung, read our roundup of the best TVs you can buy right now.

 But with the AU9000, Samsung has created a TV that looks, both physically and in terms of its picture quality, considerably more expensive than it actually is.
 Read on for our full Samsung AU9000 TV review.